samruddp/pcapAI/README.md

 ```bash
 python pcap_ai.py --pcap sample.pcap --key netapp_llm_key.txt --query "What protocols are used in this trace?"
 ```

+### Example Queries
+- "What protocols are used in this trace?"
+- "What are the top source IP addresses?"
+- "Is there any suspicious network activity?"
+- "What ports are being used most frequently?"

 ## API Configuration
 This tool uses NetApp's internal LLM proxy API: